akka/akka-grpc/docs/src/main/paradox/client/details.md

 you should call `close` on the channel, rather than the individual clients.
 Calling `close` on a generated client that was created with a shared channel will throw a @apidoc[GrpcClientCloseException].

+## Channel laziness

+The Netty based channel backing a client will only actually connect once the client sees a first request.
+It is possible to configure it to eagerly connect as soon as the client, or channel, is created by setting `eager-connection = true` or programmatically through @apidoc[GrpcClientSettings] `withEagerConnection`.

+If the client does not see any traffic it will transition to an idle state, and close the connection, after 5 minutes.
+You can find some more details about the Netty channel behavior in [the grpc connectivity-semantics-and-api docs](https://github.com/grpc/grpc/blob/master/doc/connectivity-semantics-and-api.md).

+The Akka HTTP backed client always connects eagerly.

 ## Load balancing

 When multiple endpoints are discovered for a gRPC client, currently one is